 Apply a Flimsy coat

 It is usually best to use a thin coat to cover the call.
 So a clean seal should be put on clean thin coats for hard stains.
-This prevents the stains from becoming muddy so that the stains do not crack after the wood is wet and dry.
+This prevents the colors from becoming muddy so that the paints do not crack after the wood is wet and dry.
 Regardless of the type of stain you use, look for any missing spots.
 If you want to get better results, apply a double coat.

-Start Staining with top and under Handrail
+Start Staining with top and under Handrail.

 It is usually best to stain the wood with the handlebars or the top of the deck.
 This way, the drips will not fall on the finished stain work.
 Be sure to get the edges and bottom of the handrail.
 If possible, choose cloudy days with moderate temperatures for your staining.
-Applying stains in harsh direct sunlight makes it difficult to avoid scars on the lap because the stain will dry out so quickly.
+Applying stains in harsh direct sunlight makes it difficult to avoid scars on the lap because the paint will dry out so quickly.

 Make sure the corners of all the bottom areas and places you can’t easily see.
 These areas will become very visible from the outside of the deck area, especially if you have an advanced deck.
-Concentrating on this in detail is all part of doing a good job, and it’s much easier to do the job right now without touching the project after it’s done.
+Concentrating on this in detail is all part of doing a good job, and it’s’s much easier to do the job right now without touching the project after it’s’s done.
 There is how to stain a deck.

 Use a Canvas Drop Cloth